Anthuriums are one of the most misleading plants in the entire Araceae family.

 Leave the plant to drain for a few hours before returning it to its home.

-A soil change or transplant will work when adequate drainage is an issue, such as when an outdoor plant lacks a substrate.
+A soil change or transplant will work when adequate drainage holes are an issue, such as when an outdoor plant lacks a substrate.